 This phase involves developing a vision of the project.

-A customer or stakeholder puts forward their requirements and goals for the project manager.
+or stakeholder puts forward their requirements and goals for the project manager.
 You then provide a rough idea about the requirements and the overall outline of the project.

 This phase decides whether the project is feasible or not.
 If the customer and project manager agree on the requirements and vision of the project then it is started right away.